GenesisFR/HowToBecomeGoodAtShooters/README.md

 - you can do a quick peek then hide to [bait](#baiting) an enemy in cover into peeking
 - you can stand in the open to force a target behind cover to peek you (preferably exposing yourself only from that target), just release the trigger at head level when they peek
 - peek, take the shot and immediately take cover to minimize incoming damage (by strafing or pop shooting)
+- when peeking from soft cover, aim from behind cover until your crosshair gets accurate, then do stutter steps to keep it steady
+- the bloom when aiming depends on whether you're using hard cover (faster) or not, your previous movement speed (if you just stopped running, it's gonna take up to 2s) and whether you just reloaded (longer)
 - when a mob is using a minigun, aim at the top of their head or it'll hit the minigun
 - can destroy dogs in one shot with the Headhunter buff by shooting their legs
 - avoid using a scope, it allows you to see your surroundings when aiming and you often don't need the extra damage or magnification from using one (unless you're fighting targets beyond 50m)